FJLRivera86/Liverpool/README.md

-This project run in Java 19 version.
+This project run in Java version 19.